 5) God gave them the like gift: “And as I began to speak, the Holy Ghost fell on them, as on us at the beginning.
 Then remembered I the word of the Lord, how that he said, John indeed baptized with water; but ye shall be baptized with the Holy Ghost.
 Forasmuch then as God gave them the like gift as he did unto us, who believed on the Lord Jesus Christ; what was I, that I could withstand God?”
 See Acts 11:15-17.

-a) Illustrate: The like gift; speaking in tongues.
+a) Illustrate The like gift: speaking in tongues.
 Not the baptism of the Holy Ghost baptism – “with cloven tongues like as of fire.”

 2. Heard them speak with tongues.
-The men who accompanied Peter were astonished at this event, because: “They heard them (Gentiles) speak with tongues and magnify God,” Acts 10:46.
-Notice:
+The men who accompanied Peter were astonished at this event because: “They heard them (Gentiles) speak with tongues and magnify God,” Acts 10:46.
+Notice,

 b.
 These signs were for the men who accompanied Peter, more so than for the Gentiles.
 Showing that God had accepted the Gentiles, “uncircumcised and without the Law of Moses.”

 c.
-There arose stern disagreed with this doctrine, Acts 15:1-5; Galatians 2:11-14.
+There arose stern disagreement with this doctrine, Acts 15:1-5; Galatians 2:11-14.

 3. How did Peter respond to this event?
-It was the same here, as on the Day of Pentecost.
+It was the same here as on the Day of Pentecost.
 He told them to be baptized, Acts 2:38.
 Peter’s response: “Can anyone forbid water, that these should not be baptized who has received the Holy Spirit just as we have?”
 See Acts 10:47.

 a.
 Repentance and baptism are necessary to complete God’s terms of pardon, Matthew 28:18-20; Mark 16:15-16.

 b.
-This family's faith and obedience followed the "pattern of conversion," outlined in the Book of Acts.
+This family's faith and obedience followed the "pattern of conversion" outlined in the Book of Acts.

 c.
-They heard the word, believed and were baptized, Acts 18:8.
+They heard the word, believed, and were baptized, Acts 18:8.

 4. Peter commanded them to be baptized.
 “And he commanded them to be baptized in the name of the Lord.
 Then they asked him to stay a few days,” Acts 10:48.

-5. Before concluding however, [I MUST ADDRESS THE “SPEAKING IN TONGUES”] by Cornelius and his house.
+5. Before concluding, however, [I MUST ADDRESS THE “SPEAKING IN TONGUES”] by Cornelius and his house.
 None can deny that these signs were manifested to all that were present.
 Signs were given to confirm the word of God, Mark 16:20.

 a.
 First, the Holy Spirit is not given to the “natural man.”
-Notice: “Now we have received, not the spirit of the world, but the Spirit who is from God, that we might know the things that have been freely given to us by God...
+Notice: “Now we have received, not the spirit of the world, but the Spirit from God, that we might know the things that have been freely given to us by God...
 But the natural man does not receive the things of the Spirit of God, for they are foolishness to him, nor can he know them, because they are spiritually discerned,” 1 Corinthians 2:12-14.
 Spiritually unlearned of the will and word of God.
 [Summary of Holy Spirit:]

-1) Not given to the natural man, or unbelievers.
+1) Not given to the natural man or unbelievers.
 Text noted above.

 2) Given to all those that obey God, Acts 5:32; Romans 5:5.